JensenNick/huawei_solar_pees/README.md

 #### Other Input Cards
 The input file huawei_solar_input.yaml and the code for the input card huawei_solar_input_card.md does includes other user specific settings used by other packages I provide or intend to release.
 Settings for those inputs will be described in the README for those "packages".

+## 4. Known "bugs"

+None at the moment.

 ## 5. Thanks to

 **A huge thanks to;**

 * **wlcrs** for providing the *"Huawei Solar integration"*.
 This integration is essential for anyone who wishes to integrate their Huawei Solar PV in Home Assistant.